 Although there is no guarantee that the fish will be biting when you head out to the lake or river, at least you can feel confident that your pole will help.
-They can vary by what type of fishing you are searching for, your level of expertise, as well as if you are looking for a portable rod.
-However, rods can also differ by action, length and line weight.
+Fishing poles can vary by what type of fish you are searching for and your level of expertise.
+However, rods can also differ by action, length, and line weight it can hold.
 The action is the how much the rod bends when you have a fish on the line; the length is how long the rod is, which depends on how heavy a fish you are working with; and the power or line strength describes how strong the rod will be compared to the weight of the fish.
-If the line strength is five to 10 pounds, that means that the rod and line will be able to fight against a five- to 10-pound fish, securely and supportively.
+Need help picking out the best rod for you?

 Our Top Picks

-Best Overall: Shakespeare Ugly Stik GX2 Pole (Rod Only)
+Best Overall: Shakespeare Ugly Stik GX2

-The Denali Rods Attax Heavy Spinning One Piece is a seven-foot pole made with top technology and construction for the expert fisherman wanting to snag the best bass.
-The rod is sensitive and lightweight, yet still strong with a graphite inlay, and the grip has added cushion for increased comfort.
-The line weight is 15 to 25 pounds.
+The Denali Attax Heavy-Spinning Rod is made with top technology and solid construction for the expert fisherman wanting to snag the best bass.
+This rod is sensitive and lightweight, yet still strong with a graphite inlay, and the grip has added cushion for increased comfort.
+It comes in sizes ranging from 6 feet, 8 inches to 7 feet, 10 inches and can hold 15 to 25-pound lines.

-Best for Catfish: KastKing New KastKat Catfish Rods
+Best for Catfish: KastKing Centron Spinning Reel

-Best Telescoping: Eagle Claw Pack-It Telescopic Spinning Rod (Rod Only)
+Best Telescoping: Eagle Claw Pack-It Telescopic Spinning Rod